lisp-mirror/lqml/examples/meshtastic/readme.md

 Tested on Linux, macOS, android, iOS.
 The macOS version shows an ECL exception during BLE ini, but works nevertheless.

+It should also work on Windows >= 10, but this is not tested yet.

 Since this is WIP, it may currently not work on all platforms (e.g. mobile).